 Summertime provides the best asphalt repair conditions

 Warm, dry weather provide the best conditions for repairing asphalt streets.
 That’s because local vendors produce a high-quality repair material called hot mix during the warm months, and the asphalt in the mix binds better to existing surfaces when they’re dry.
 Applying hot mix material over asphalt tack and then compacting creates a surface more durable than other alternatives.

-Report a Pothole It's easy to report a pothole to the Eugene Public Works Maintenance Division, by using the online pothole reporting form.
+It’s easy to report a pothole to the Eugene Public Works Maintenance Division, by using the online pothole reporting form.
 The form will ask for some brief information about the pothole, including its location.
 There is also a place for you to provide your contact information.
-You can also call Public Works Maintenance at 541-682-4800 between 8 a.m. and 5 p.m.
-Monday through Friday.
+You can also call Public Works Maintenance at 541-682-4800 between 9 a.m. and 4 p.m.
+Monday through Friday, excluding holidays.